California Slip And Fall Attorney

 Typically, customers and visitors to businesses have no way to know in advance of the condition of an uneven surface.
 Property owners have a legal duty to maintain safe conditions on their property.

-In California, there are many types of unsafe conditions that can cause a slip and fall accident be found of private property, including exposed cables and wires, hidden holes, cracks in cement, defective handrails, cracks in the floor, sidewalk accident, improperly fastened carpet, among many others.
+In California, many types of unsafe conditions can cause a slip and fall accident to be found on private property, including exposed cables and wires, hidden holes, cracks in cement, defective handrails, cracks in the floor, sidewalk accident, improperly fastened carpet, among many others.

 In some cases, it may not be apparent to you or your friends or family that a slip and fall accident was someone else's fault, as negligence is a complicated legal concept that requires significant study and experience to fully understand.